-Worldwide, osteoporosis causes more than 8.9 million fractures annually, resulting in an osteoporotic fracture every 3 seconds, and it is estimated to affect 200

-Recently, the development of new computer based interactive technologies and the widespread of the Internet and mobile phones/tv apps lead to the "e-health and m-health" concept, which is an emerging field in the intersection of medical informatics, public health and business, referring to health services and information delivered or enhanced through the Internet and related technologies.
-Theoretically, computer-based interactive technologies can help monitoring subjects at distance, support daily activities such as recalling drug intake times, taught about individual habits and behavior patterns, thus allowing the customization of interventions.
-Based on that, several companies and academic institutions are developing devices (wearable, etc.) for collecting health-related data.
-Others are investing in cloud-based data analysis and machine learning techniques to deal with terabytes of new informamillion 50+ older adults worldwide in the next 50 years.
-In Portugal, osteoporosis related fractures are a significant public health problem.
-In fact, one in five Portuguese women older than 65 years-old reported to already had suffered at least one low impact fracture.
+Worldwide, osteoporosis causes more than 8.9 million fractures annually, resulting in an osteoporotic fracture every 3 seconds, and it is estimated to affect 200 million 50+ older adults worldwide in the next 50 years2.
+In Portugal, osteoporosis related fractures are a significant public health problem^{3, 4}.
+In fact, one in five Portuguese women older than 65 years-old reported to already had suffered at least one low impact fracture5.
 This reality can be changed if we provide the proper long-term care to this high-risk population.
 Fracture liaison services are growing fast and high-risk of fracture patients are now being better identified.
 As far as treatment is concerned, medication, healthy diet and weight-bearing exercises can help prevent bone loss or strengthen already weak bones.
-However, a significant drop-out rates in exercise interventions (>40%) and low to moderate adherence (40-70%) to drug therapies by osteoporosis patients are reported, placing the need for their sustained motivation via motivational and education tools.
+However, a significant drop-out rates in exercise interventions (>40%) and low to moderate adherence (40-70%) to drug therapies^{6, 7} by osteoporosis patients are reported, placing the need for their sustained motivation via motivational and education tools.
 There is an imperative need to develop new interventions that improve OP treatment adherence and lifestyle adjustments.
 Thus, implementation of the Healthy Bone TV program will allow patients to gain a better understanding of the importance of treatment and increasing OP treatment adherence rates.